syed-sameer-ul-hassan/FixiCore/README.md

-# FixiCore
+FixiCore is a cross-platform CLI tool that detects system and security issues, explains them in simple terms, and helps fix them safely with user approval.
+It works on Linux, macOS, and Windows by running targeted checks, suggesting fixes, and executing commands only when the user agrees.
-FixiCore is a CLI tool that scans your system for issues explains them clearly and helps you fix them safely with your approval.
+Designed for developers and learners, FixiCore focuses on clarity, safety, and practical problem-solving—turning common system misconfigurations into easy-to-understand and fixable tasks.